 Once the subject has consented to participate in the study, screening tests will be performed within 30 days of enrollment.

 For subjects randomized to lasofoxifene, blood samples will be drawn to assess the population PK.
-Serum samples will be collected at each visit starting at Visit 0 (Day 1) through Final/ET visit to measure serum lasofoxifene concentration.
-Serum samples for PK analysis will be collected ±15 minutes before the time that the lasofoxifene dose is ingested.
+Serum samples will be collected at each visit starting at Visit 0 (Day 1) through Final/ET visit to measure serum lasofoxifene concentration at time points outlined below.
+Serum samples for PK analysis will be collected before the time that the next lasofoxifene dose is ingested.
 The actual time and date of dosing on the previous day as well as dosing on the visit day, and the PK blood sampling time/date must be recorded for all subjects.
 Pharmacokinetic samples are to be collected before clinical lab blood sampling.

 18 Years and up